• Skip to primary navigation

 Berries arranged on a shortbread crust.

-This made from scratch shortbread crust is buttery, sweet and super easy since there's no chilling or rolling needed.
+This made-from-scratch shortbread crust is buttery, sweet and super easy since there's no chilling dough or rolling needed.

-Just pat the dough into a tart pan, freeze for 15 minutes, then bake.
+Just pat the dough into a (affiliate link) tart pan, freeze for 15 minutes, then bake.

-It's the ideal first layer for this impressive looking dessert.
+Shortbread crust is the ideal first layer for this impressive-looking fruit tart!

 Cubed butter in a food processor